apache/arrow/docs/source/format/CanonicalExtensions.rst

   prepare a query that references the unknown column in an expression and produces a result that *is* supported.
-The server could make up an extension type on the fly, but then the client wouldn't be able to tell if it can try to query the column or not, while with Unknown, it knows the column is unsupported.
-So as discussed above, Unknown is superior to all alternatives.
+The server could make up an extension type on the fly, but then the client wouldn't be able to tell if it can try to query the column or not, while with Opaque, it knows the column is unsupported.

   An example of the extension metadata would be::